johntyree/blag/posts/2015-05-25-brnfckr-opt.md

 "break out" of the loop.

 Take another look at `run` above.

 ```haskell
 run f (prev, cur) = if cur == prev
                     then (cur, cur)
                     else f (cur, smoosh cur)
 ```

-So if two tuple elements are equal, we stop, otherwise we return a tuple with a function applied to the right element.
+So if the two tuple elements are equal, we stop and return them, otherwise we we optimise the right element and apply `f` to the whole thing.
 This is perfect for use with `fix`.
 It will continue to apply the `smoosh` function up until the output no longer changes.
 Now we just need `smoosh` to implement a single optimization pass, which it does by folding our optimizing function over the `[Term]` of the program.

 ```haskell
 smoosh :: [Term] -> [Term]
 smoosh = foldr go []
 ```

-Together these compute the fixed point of our optimization function and we get results like this.
+Together, these compute the fixed point of our optimization function and we get results like this.

 ```haskell
 > compress [ValIncr 1, ValIncr 1, ValIncr 1]
 [ValIncr 3]